How to Grow Your Small Business

 Your FREE Facebook business page is a great place to stay connected with your customers and prospects.

-In addition to your email and text messaging marketing, a Facebook business page is an important ingredient in staying connected and growing your business.
+In addition to your email and text-message marketing, a Facebook business page is an important ingredient in staying connected and growing your business.

 Your Facebook business page is also a prerequisite to setting up and testing highly targeted Facebook ads to drive more people into your business.